stomp-js/stomp-js.github.io/_posts/2020-10-21-upgrading-to-stompjs-6-rx-stomp-1.md

 ### connectionTimeout

-The STOMP standard supports Heartbeats which allows detecting stale connections.
+The STOMP standard supports Heartbeats which allow detecting stale connections.
 However, this mechanism activates after a successful connection (under the hood, after `CONNECTED` STOMP frame has been received from the broker).

-This setting guards against the case that connection setup takes long time to establish.
+This setting guards against the case that connection setup takes a long time to establish.
 If it takes longer it will abandon the attempt and retry.

-The value is number of milliseconds to wait for a successful connection.
+The value is the number of milliseconds to wait for a successful connection.

 ```typescript
 // Set it directly or part of configuration